Astroneural/shau.ml/urara/about-me/index.md

 date: 2022-07-11
 lastmod: 2022-07-11
 ---
 Hey!
-I'm a lonely child, an only child without pets, so I get bored a lot.
+My name is Shaumprovo Debnath and I'm a lonely child, an only child without pets, so I get bored a lot.
 A lot a lot.
 So I decided to make this.

 Discord: Astroneural#1261
 Medium: [Shaumprovo Debnath](https://medium.com/@Shaum)